-This procedure covers all formal complaints relating to the services provided by __________________ with the exception of services provided under the Debt Arrangement Scheme (please see separate complaints procedure for this solution).
+This procedure covers all formal complaints relating to the services with the exception of services provided under the Debt Arrangement Scheme (please see separate complaints procedure for this solution).

 2. RECEIVING COMPLAINTS